Caf Champions League: Nigeria champions Enyimba crash out after slim loss to Al-Hilal | Goal.com

 Both teams were evenly matched in the first half though the hosts had the better chances.

-The over reliance on solely counter attacks meant Enyimba were on the back foot for the larger part of Sunday’s tie and if it wasn’t for goalkeeper Olufemi Kayode, Al-Hilal would have registered a handful of goals.
+The over-reliance counter-attacks meant Enyimba were on the back foot for a large part of Sunday’s tie and if it wasn’t for goalkeeper Olufemi Kayode, Al-Hilal would have registered a handful of goals.

 Nonetheless, the hosts did get the crucial goal they craved for barely three minutes into the second half and they held on till the final whistle to progress with a 1-0 aggregate scoreline.